What we learned from Seahawks-Chargers: Pete Carroll didn’t want to give up on C.J. Prosise, and more

 Most notably, Jazz Ferguson, the star of the first preseason game, did not have a target despite playing 43 snaps, by far the most of any receiver.

-And it’s hard to know a little bit what to make of Malik Turner, who was officially the other starter in three-receiver sets with Moore out.
-Turner has yet to make a catch in the preseason but had two targets Saturday, and was wide open for a potentially big gain on a third down play on the first series with Wilson’s throw sailing too far for his reach.
+And it’s hard to know what to make of Malik Turner, who was officially the other starter in three-receiver sets with Moore out.
+Turner has yet to make a catch in the preseason but had two targets Saturday, and was wide open for a potentially big gain on a third-down play on the first series with Wilson’s throw sailing too far for his reach.

 Turner has consistently played with the starting unit of late, and basically just got starter’s snaps Saturday, on the field for 17 snaps early on before calling it a night.